microsoft/vscode-docs/api/references/theme-color.md

 - `editor.focusedStackFrameHighlightBackground`: Background color of the focused stack frame highlight in the editor.
 - `editor.inlineValuesForeground`: Color for the debug inline value text.
 - `editor.inlineValuesBackground`: Color for the debug inline value background.
-- `debugView.exceptionLabelForeground`: Foreground color for a label shown in the CALL STACK view when the debugger breaks on an exception
+- `debugView.exceptionLabelForeground`: Foreground color for a label shown in the CALL STACK view when the debugger breaks on an exception.
-- `debugView.exceptionLabelBackground`: Background color for a label shown in the CALL STACK view when the debugger breaks on an exception
+- `debugView.exceptionLabelBackground`: Background color for a label shown in the CALL STACK view when the debugger breaks on an exception.
-- `debugView.stateLabelForeground`: Foreground color for a label in the CALL STACK view showing the current session's or thread's state
+- `debugView.stateLabelForeground`: Foreground color for a label in the CALL STACK view showing the current session's or thread's state.
-- `debugView.stateLabelBackground`: Background color for a label in the CALL STACK view showing the current session's or thread's state
+- `debugView.stateLabelBackground`: Background color for a label in the CALL STACK view showing the current session's or thread's state.
-- `debugView.valueChangedHighlight`: Color used to highlight value changes in the debug views (ie. in the Variables view)
+- `debugView.valueChangedHighlight`: Color used to highlight value changes in the debug views (such as in the Variables view).
-- `debugTokenExpression.name`: Foreground color for the token names shown in debug views (ie. the Variables or Watch view)
+- `debugTokenExpression.name`: Foreground color for the token names shown in debug views (such as in the Variables or Watch view).
-- `debugTokenExpression.value`: Foreground color for the token values shown in debug views
+- `debugTokenExpression.value`: Foreground color for the token values shown in debug views.
-- `debugTokenExpression.string`: Foreground color for strings in debug views
+- `debugTokenExpression.string`: Foreground color for strings in debug views.
-- `debugTokenExpression.boolean`: Foreground color for booleans in debug views
+- `debugTokenExpression.boolean`: Foreground color for booleans in debug views.
-- `debugTokenExpression.number`: Foreground color for numbers in debug views
+- `debugTokenExpression.number`: Foreground color for numbers in debug views.
-- `debugTokenExpression.error`: Foreground color for expression errors in debug views
+- `debugTokenExpression.error`: Foreground color for expression errors in debug views.

 ## Testing colors